thegnome88/odin-landing-page/README.md

 # odin-landing-page

-Small project completed as part of the foundations course from Odin Project.
+Small project completed as part of the foundations course from The Odin Project.